PTRIGGS1775/HackingNotes/PNPT_Notes/1_Reconnaissance.md

 - Viewing EXIF Data
     - jimpl.com.
 Drag and drop image.

+## People OSINT (Hate this section title)
+- For other countries try seeing if the websites have different TLDs.
+- Find people with whitepages.com or truepeoplesearch.com, also look at voter records.
+- IP Addresses: thatsthem.com
+- Phone numbers: truecaller.com or calleridtest.com or infobel.com (international) | use google and try variations of the phone number or with emojis.

 ## Physical Location OSINT
 - Google satellite view to identify information about your location.